 There are several ways to approach your Spain itinerary, and it all begins with booking your flight.
 As well as deciding whether to drive around the country or take the train.

-If you want to opt for the must-see Spain itinerary that covers as much ground as possible, then ideally you need to fly into northern Spain and out of a southern airport.
+If you want to opt for the must-see Spain itinerary that covers as much ground as possible, then ideally you need to fly into northern Spain and out of a southern airport (Gibraltar has many direct flights to the UK if that’s your next destination).
 Or vice versa.

 Otherwise you could take the train back to your starting point, but do bear in mind that even a high speed train trip between Seville and Barcelona will take around five-and-a-half hours.